This article was originally published in March 2020 and updated on April 20, 2022.

 Ticks…yikes!
 Anyone who lives in the northeast knows the struggle of keeping away ticks to protect against Lyme disease and other tick-borne illnesses.

-It’s the beginning of March here, there’s still snow on the ground, and we’re already starting to see them!
+It’s the beginning of April and we’re already starting to see them!

 At my house, we’re ramping up our tick defense and trying to figure out more ways to reduce the population at our home.
 Trust me when I say, this isn’t our first rodeo!